microsoft/pxt/tests/project-tools-test/README.md

   not the controls.
 It covers legacy notes, named-board operations, independent images/text/undo, confirmed deletion and last-board protection, save errors/retry, all 16 colors on mobile and footer spacing.
+  Contrast checks use the production stylesheet order (shared menu styles load after project-tools) and the actual theme manager.
+They check icons, text and keyboard focus through idle/hover/pressed/expanded states on mobile and desktop, plus system forced colors.
+Light/dark regression palettes and shared high contrast always run.
+With the sibling Arcade checkout (or `PXT_ARCADE_PATH`), every Arcade color theme and its override CSS is included automatically.

 Bitmap/schema checks and the startup experiment guard are also covered by [the editor suite](../pxt-editor-test/editorrunner.ts), run with `gulp testpxteditor`.